amineNouabi/AirBnB_clone/models/README.md

 The Amenity class represents an amenity in the system.
 It has the following attributes:

 - name: string - the name of the amenity

+# Engines

+The Engine class is the storage engine for the models.
+It provides methods for saving, loading, and deleting models from the database.

+## FileStorage

+The FileStorage class is a concrete implementation of the Engine class that stores models in a JSON file.

+- save() - saves the models to a JSON file
+- all() - returns all models in the database
+- new() - adds a new model to the database
+- reload() - reloads the models from the JSON file